amarmer/Singleton-Without-PImpl/README.md

 ## Framework

-Instead of heap allocation as in PImpl, the singleton is stored in pre-allocated static storage managed by `SingletonProxy`.</br>Unlike a conventional singleton that lives for the entire application lifetime, the framework supports explicit construction and destruction, enabling reconstruction when needed.
+Unlike a conventional singleton that lives for the entire application lifetime, the framework supports explicit construction and destruction, enabling reconstruction when needed.</br>
+And instead of heap allocation as in PImpl, the singleton is stored in pre-allocated static storage managed by SingletonProxy.

 The framework is split into two reusable headers — `SingletonProxy.h` and `Singleton.h` — so the developer only needs to write the interface and the implementation.